jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/git/git_NOTES.md

 4.	git commit
 5.	git push

+# removing a big file from commit

+Common situation:  I did `git add`, I did `git commit` and I got halfway through `git push` before I got a message that I have file(s) that are too big to store on github.
+So I need to add that file to `.gitignore`, undo the commit and the add, and redo the commit.

+1. add file to .gitignore
+2. git reset HEAD~
+3. git add --all .
+4. git commit -m "my commit message"
+5. git push

 # branches

 often a software development approach is to use one branch per issue, and merge that branch into main once the issue is complete/fixed.